Inductor: Air-core inductor

 The term air core coil describes an inductor that does not use a magnetic core made of a ferromagnetic material.
 The term refers to coils wound on plastic, ceramic, or other nonmagnetic forms, as well as those that have only air inside the windings.
 Air core coils have lower inductance than ferromagnetic core coils, but are often used at high frequencies because they are free from energy losses called core losses that occur in ferromagnetic cores, which increase with frequency.
 A side effect that can occur in air core coils in which the winding is not rigidly supported on a form is 'microphony': mechanical vibration of the windings can cause variations in the inductance.

 Radio-frequency inductor

 At high frequencies, particularly radio frequencies (RF), inductors have higher resistance and other losses.
 In addition to causing power loss, in resonant circuits this can reduce the Q factor of the circuit, broadening the bandwidth.
-In RF inductors, which are mostly air core types, specialized construction techniques are used to minimize these losses.
+In RF inductors specialized construction techniques are used to minimize these losses.
 The losses are due to these effects: